Margrét Lára Viðarsdóttir: International career

-Margrét Lára made her first appearance for the senior Iceland women's national football team on 14 June 2003, in a 2005 UEFA Women's Championship qualification match against Hungary at Laugardalsvöllur.
+Margrét Lára made her first appearance for the Iceland senior national team on 14 June 2003, in a 2005 UEFA Women's Championship qualification match against Hungary at Laugardalsvöllur.
 She scored four minutes after entering play as a 66th-minute substitute in Iceland's 4–1 win.

 In qualifying for UEFA Women's Euro 2009, Margrét Lára was the competition's top scorer with 12 goals.
 She scored the only goal in a home win over France as Iceland reached their first major international tournament at any level.
 At the final tournament in Finland, she played in all three group games as Iceland made a first round exit.

 Four years later, national team coach Siggi Eyjólfsson selected Margrét Lára in the Iceland squad for UEFA Women's Euro 2013.
 She had contributed 11 goals during qualifying, including goals in both legs of the play-off win over Ukraine.

 In Iceland's opening match in Kalmar, Margrét Lára struck a late penalty to secure a 1–1 draw with Norway which gave Iceland their first ever point in a European Championship finals.
 It was her 70th goal in her 89th cap.
 The team qualified for the quarter-finals, where they were beaten 4–0 by hosts Sweden.

 With Margrét Lára on maternity leave, incoming national coach Freyr Alexandersson appointed Sara Björk Gunnarsdóttir as the new team captain in 2014.
 After the birth of her first child Margrét Lára was swiftly recalled to Iceland's squad for the 2015 Algarve Cup.

 Her last international game came on 8 October 2019 where she scored one goal in Iceland's 6–0 victory against Latvia.